jundalisay/spblist/content/en/social/economics/principles/intro/chapter-01.md

 In a society, this collective desire-waning manifests as chronic deflation, as seen in Japan which has a declining population.

-Since the 2008 financial crisis, the global economy has not risen as fast as before even if the global population has kept on increasing.
+Since the 2008 financial crisis, the global economy however has not risen as fast as before even if the global population has kept on increasing.

-{{< img src="/graphics/econ/world.jpg" alt="World GDP" cap="World GDP is lower than natural (Update April 20, 2024)" >}}
+{{< img src="/graphics/econ/world.jpg" alt="World GDP" cap="World GDP is lower than natural (Update April 29, 2024)" >}}

 For example, global GDP growth from 2009 to 2019* has only been 2.75%.
 - High population growth Pakistan was at 4.1% GDP growth